USEPA/BMDS/docs/source/index.md

   <img src="_static/img/bmds-desktop-logo.png" width="210px">
 </p>

-**pybmds** is a Python package for executing the U.S. EPA Benchmark Dose Modeling Software (BMDS).
-The package includes dose-response models for multiple types of dose-response data, including dichotomous, continuous, nested dichotomous, and tumor (as well as multitumor modeling).
+**pybmds** is a Python package for executing U.S. EPA's Benchmark Dose Modeling Software (BMDS).
+The package includes dose-response models for multiple types of dose-response data, including dichotomous, continuous, nested dichotomous, and cancer (including multitumor modeling).
 The pybmds library is designed for those familiar with scripting to conduct dose-response modeling.

 **BMDS Desktop** is an application for running dose-response modeling using a Graphical User Interface (GUI) locally.
 The **bmds-ui** Python package installs BMDS Desktop; it can also be used to deploy an application online, such as the U.S. EPA's [BMDS Online](https://bmdsonline.epa.gov) deployment.